VirtusLab/graphbuddy/README.md

 ### Filters, layouts, search

 You can filter elements of a particular type using the menu on the top of the Graph Buddy panel.
 Layouts can help you organize nodes on the canvas.
 Finally, using search you can highlight elements matching the search phrase on the canvas.
-You can search by a part of the node name or by node type (i.e. `CLASS`)
+You can search by a part of the node name or by node type (i.e. `CLASS`).

 <img src="assets/gifs/IntelliJ-3.gif" width="800" height="500"/>